 We want to thank the community of artists, audiences and various supporters who make Counterflows possible.

-AC Projects and Counterflows are supported by Creative Scotland, British Council and PRS Foundation’s The Open Fund as well as other trusts and foundations:
+AC Projects and Counterflows are supported by Creative Scotland, British Council and PRS Foundation’s The Open Fund for organisations, as well as other trusts and foundations:

 ABOUT AC PROJECTS: